-In the above equations g is the coupling constant associated to SU(2) and $\theta_W$ is the Weinberg angle.
+In the above equations, g is the coupling constant associated with SU(2) and θ_W is the Weinberg angle.
 Equations(14.1) and (14.2) describe all the neutrino interactions in the SM.
-In particular, Eq.(14.2) determines the decay width of the $Z^0$ boson into light ( $m{\nu} \leq m{Z^0}/2$ ) left-handed neutrinos states.
-Thus from the measurement of the total decay width of the $Z^0$ one can infer the number of such states.
+In particular, Eq.(14.2) determines the decay width of the Z boson into light ($m{\nu} \leq m_Z/2$) left-handed neutrinos states.
+Thus from the measurement of the total decay width of the Z one can infer the number of such states.
 At present the measurement implies $N{\nu} = 2.984 \pm 0.008$ (see Particle Listing).
 As a result any extension of the SM should contain three, and only three, light active neutrinos.